au190/au190_mqtt_irrigation/README.md

 The values in the md_assign can not be bigger then the (number of elements - 1) in z_cmnd.
 In this case 3 becasue we have 4 elements in z_cmnd.
 The number of elemnts in md_assign must be equal to number of elemnts in md_stat.
 If the value is good you have to use empty string in template.

+You can assign multiple Md to the same zone.

 You can use the below config in Tasmota:
 ```